Programa Logo

 Trend 18: What Do Homeowners Actually Want in 2026?

-The behavioral shift that matters most: clients now expect digital dashboards tracking milestones, payments, and visual progress updates in real time.
-Platforms like Programa are built for exactly this — and it's becoming a client expectation, not a bonus.
+And here's the behavioral shift that matters most: clients now expect digital dashboards tracking milestones, payments, and visual progress updates in real time.
+The days of weekly email updates with a few attached photos are ending.

 Part 6: Marketing & Strategy